-Condition & Level of Service Sewers Fair Storm sewer with longitudinal crack at 12 o'clock.
+Condition & Level of Service Sewers

+Fair Storm sewer with longitudinal crack at 12 o'clock.

 Poor Storm sewers with offset joints.

-Very Poor Deformed rigid pipe (wastewater example).
+Very Poor WHEN WHEN

 Legislative requirements are one way to define minimum levels of service requirements, as describe by the Concepts and Frameworks section.